adamedx/autographps/ROADMAP.md

 * Add contentonly to get-graphresourcewithmetadata
 * Rationalize Get-GraphChildItem and new Get-GraphItem
 * Add Property as a positional parameter of gls
+* Let get-graphchilditem take a type without an id
+* Rename writeoperationparametercompleter to something generic unrelated to writes

 ### Postponed